jp-marques/timed-doodle-challenge/README.md

 - Styling: Tailwind for quick, consistent UI without heavy CSS tooling.
 - Room codes: 5 characters to be easy to share; collisions are retried.
 - Validation: Guardrails on names, timers (15–300s), and chat length to prevent abuse and keep the UI stable.

-### Scaling notes
-- Single instance: in‑memory rooms are fine and very fast.
-- Multiple instances: move room state to Redis and use the Socket.IO Redis adapter with sticky sessions at the load balancer.
-- Persistence: if you need to save drawings, store binary blobs in object storage and keep only metadata in your DB.